breakersol/ActivityFramework/README.md

 # Activity Pipeline     ![Build Status](https://img.shields.io/github/actions/workflow/status/breakersol/ActivityPipeline/cmake.yml)
-The library focuses on providing a multi-functional pipeline supporting both synchronous and asynchronous processes with functions as the basic task unit.
-In addition to pipeline function, compile-time reflection, a simple Qt-like signal and slot mechanism, and some other related features have been implemented.
-The Activity Pipeline is currently supported on Windows and Linux, and I hope more people will suggest and help improve it!
+The library focuses on providing a multi-functional pipeline supporting asynchronous processes with functions as the basic task unit.
+In addition to pipeline function, compile-time reflection, thread pool, a simple Qt-like signal and slot mechanism, and some other related features have been implemented.
+The Activity Pipeline is currently supported on Windows and Linux.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites